cihhaas/HAAS/README.md

 # HAAS
-This is a repository for HAAS scripts
+This is a repository for HAAS scripts in the DEV environment.